Nutrient-rich, versatile and jam-packed with health benefits, the black currant may not be well-known around the world, but it should be.

 In addition to its powerful abilities as an antioxidant, black currant also contains antimicrobial properties that could help protect against harmful bacteria and viruses.

-A 2012 study in Japan published in Microbiology and Immunology showed that black currant extract with a concentration of less than 1 percent was able to block the growth of several strains of viruses — including those responsible for adenovirus and influenza — by over 50 percent.
+A 2012 study in Japan published in Microbiology and Immunology highlighted that black currant extract with a concentration of less than 1 percent was able to block the growth of several strains of viruses — including those responsible for adenovirus and influenza — by over 50 percent.
 An extract of 10 percent concentration was able to block 95 percent of these viruses from sticking to cell surfaces.
-(13)

-Another study from the Department of Microbiology at Asahikawa Medical College in Japan demonstrated that treating strains of influenza with a concentrated amount of black currant extract was able to completely suppress virus growth.
-(14)
+Another study from the Department of Microbiology at Asahikawa Medical College in Japan demonstrated that treating strains of influenza with a concentrated amount of black currant seed extract was able to completely suppress virus growth.

 6. May Prevent Herpes Outbreaks